 - In a medium bowl add all of the ingredients for the sauce.
 Whisk to combine.
 In a large pan over medium high heat, add 1 tbsp of cooking oil.
 When the oil is hot, add the mushrooms and 1 tbsp of the gochujang sauce.
-Cook for 3-5 min, until the onions are browned and softened.
+Cook for 3-5 min, until the mushrooms are browned and softened.
 Remove from pan.

 - In the same pan, add another tbsp of oil.
 When the oil is hot, add the vegetables and cook for 3-5 min, until they are softened but still slightly crisp.
 Remove from heat and set aside.

 - When the water comes to a boil, add the sweet potato noodles.
 Cook for 6-10 minutes, depending on the brand that you have it may take more or less time.
 You want them tender but still firm to the bite.
 Strain the noodles and run under cold water for 30 seconds.
 Shake the colander to remove excess water.
 Drizzle with a little sesame or olive oil and toss to combine.

 - Add the noodles and mushrooms back to the pan with the vegetables and pour over the remainng gochujang sauce.
 Use tongs to coat the noodles and vegetables fully in the sauce.
 Cook for 3-4 more min, tossing occasionally, just to heat through.